-Falls are the leading cause of death for seniors older than 65, and researchers estimate that injuries resulting from non-fatal falls cost the healthcare industry $49.5 billion in 2015 alone.
+Falls are the leading cause of death for seniors older than 65.
+Researchers estimate that injuries resulting from non-fatal falls cost the healthcare industry $49.5 billion in 2015 alone.

-Pressure injuries and ulcers from uncomfortable seating also plague seniors who depend on DME, accounting for about $11 billion annually in expenses.
-Each wound can cost anywhere from $500 to $70,000 to treat — a costly and unnecessary expense.
+Pressure injuries and ulcers from uncomfortable seating also plague seniors who depend on DME.
+This accounts for about $11 billion annually in expenses.
+Each wound can cost anywhere from $500 to $70,000 to treat — an expensive and unnecessary price.

 Why Tilt-in-Space is a Superior Solution

-The higher upfront costs of high-quality positioning chairs might make them less appealing to some, but this superior product benefits caregivers just as much as chair users.
+The higher upfront costs of high-quality positioning chairs might make them less appealing to some.
+However, using a superior product is a benefit to caregivers just as much as wheelchair users.

 Tilt-in-space chairs combined with adjustable leg rests give dependent users the ability to maneuver, recline, and tilt in ways that aren’t possible with a basic geriatric chair.
 This functionality opens up a world of benefits for users, their caregivers, and their families.